And be steadfast in prayer and regular in charity.

 - Agricultural produce and livestock (cows, chickens, goats etc).

+Personal things you own (your home, furniture, cars, food, clothing) are not included in Zakat calculations.
+Living expenses and debts are also subtracted from Zakat calculations.
 The easiest way to calculate your Zakat is to find out the monetary value of each type of wealth and then work out 2.5% of the total sum.
+You can do so directly by using our online calculator.

 - Nutritional Feeding for malnourished mothers and children